- By girly-d

 Homelessness appalls me.

-Because two years ago I was like Cathy.
+Because ten months ago I was Cathy.
+I was living in a hostel.
 So I've walked in her shoes.
 It means that I can relate to her and I can relate to this.

 I knew exactly what this play was about when I went to see it...I knew that it would be emotional.
 It still absolutely blindsided me.